 Sales of these fuzes can be direct to the USG, Foreign Military Sales ("FMS") through the USG and direct commercials sales to foreign militaries that, although not funded by the USG, require proper regulatory approvals from the USG.
-In January 2016, we were awarded a direct commercial sales contract order with a total value of \$93.0 million for fuzes to be delivered in 2016 and 2017.
-Total JPF backlog at July 1, 2016, is \$232.5 million.
+In January 2016, we were awarded a direct commercial sales contract order with a total value of \$93.0 million for fuzes to be delivered in 2017.

-During the quarter we delivered a total of 9,320 fuzes, which consisted of 3,539 fuzes delivered to the USG and 5,781 fuzes delivered as direct commercial sales to foreign governments.
-A total of 16,104 fuzes have been delivered through the first half of 2016.
-We expect to deliver approximately 30,000 to 34,000 fuzes in 2016.
+During the quarter we delivered a total of 9,484 fuzes, which consisted of 9,184 fuzes delivered to the USG and 300 fuzes delivered as direct commercial sales to foreign governments.
+A total of 25,588 fuzes have been delivered through the first nine months of 2016, representing \$113.7 million of sales.
+Based on our deliveries to date and our anticipated deliveries in the fourth quarter, we are increasing our expectation for 2016 deliveries from 30,000 to 34,000 fuzes to 33,000 to 35,000 fuzes.

-The Company currently provides the FMU-152A/B to the USAF and twenty-six other nations, but the U.S. Navy currently utilizes a different fuze - the FMU 139 C/B. In 2015, the U.S. Naval Air Systems Command ("NAVAIR") solicited proposals for a firm fixed price development and qualification contract to implement improvements to the performance characteristics of the FMU-139 (such improved fuze having been designated the FMU-139D/B), and the USAF has stated that, if and when a contract is awarded and production begins, the funds associated with the FMU-152A/B will be redirected to the FMU-139D/B. During the third quarter of 2015, the U.S. Navy announced that a competitor was awarded the contract for the FMU-139 D/B. In the event the FMU-139 D/B program proceeds as planned and the USAF redirects the funds associated with the FMU-152 A/B to the FMU-139 D/B, our business, financial condition, results of operations and cash flows may be materially adversely impacted.
-Any such impact would not be likely to occur for a number of years.
+We currently provide the FMU-152A/B to the USAF and twenty-six other nations, however the U.S. Navy currently utilizes a different fuze - the FMU 139 C/B. In 2015, the U.S. Naval Air Systems Command ("NAVAIR") solicited proposals for a firm fixed price development and qualification contract to implement improvements to the performance characteristics of the FMU-139 (such improved fuze having been designated the FMU-139D/B), and the USAF has stated that, if and when a contract is awarded and production begins, the funds associated with the FMU-152A/B will be redirected to the FMU-139D/B. During the third quarter of 2015, the U.S. Navy announced that a competitor was awarded the contract for the FMU-139 D/B. In the event the FMU-139 D/B program proceeds as planned and the USAF redirects the funds associated with the FMU-152 A/B to the FMU-139 D/B, our business, financial condition, results of operations and cash flows may be materially adversely impacted.
+The timing of the impact on our financial statements is dependent on the ability of our competitor to complete the design and qualification phase of the program and other factors.
+Our competitor has publicly stated that this program will have a 32-month qualification phase, after which production will begin.
+Therefore the earliest we will see an impact on our financial statements is 2019.
+However, due to the complexity of this program, the uncertainty associated with the successful completion of each phase in accordance with the planned schedule and the pending status of the USAF's final decision to redirect funds to the FMU-139 D/B, the timing and magnitude of the impact on our financial statements is not certain.
+Additionally, we have recently responded to a sole source Request for Proposal ("RFP") for two additional options of production of JPF which if exercised will extend deliveries into 2020.
+Total JPF backlog at September 30, 2016, is \$195.8 million, which represents orders deliverable through 2017.